lDizil/itip/README.md

-# itip
-information technology and programming
+# information technology and programming